 Place the bag in bubble wrap or within several layers of soft clothing to ensure that the bottle won’t break.

 Bringing Perfume in Your Purse

 To make sure that passing through airport security is as quick and hassle-free as possible, pack your perfume in a clear, resealable bag.

 Once you have passed through airport security, you can place your bottle of perfume in your purse if you would like.

-What Else Should I Know About Bringing Perfume on a Plane?
+What Else Should You Know About Bringing Perfume on a Plane

 A couple of other things you should know about bringing perfume on a plane are to do with common courtesy instead of any rules and regulations, which are all covered above.